-Symptoms include the sudden loss of vision in one eye.
-This usually only lasts seconds but may last several minutes.
-Some patients describe the loss of vision as a gray or black shade coming down over their eye.
+Symptoms include the sudden loss of vision in one or both eyes.
+This usually lasts for a few seconds to several minutes.
+Afterward, vision returns to normal.
+Some people describe the loss of vision as a gray or black shade coming down over the eye.

 Exams and Tests

+The health care provider will perform a complete eye and nervous system exam.
 In some cases, an eye exam will reveal a bright spot where the clot is blocking the retinal artery.
-A carotid ultrasound or magnetic resonance angiography (MRA) scan should be done to see if you have a blockage in the carotid artery.

-Blood tests should be done to check yourcholesterol and blood sugar (glucose) levels.
+- Blood tests to check cholesterol and blood sugar levels

-- Exercise regularly: 30 minutes a day if you are not overweight; 60 - 90 minutes a day if you are overweight.
+- Exercise regularly: 30 minutes a day if you are not overweight; 60 to 90 minutes a day if you are overweight.

 - Quit smoking.